cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering.md

 ## Architecture

+The technical architecture is designed to:
+- cope with traffic spikes
+- support frequent content updates
-The technical architecture is designed to cope with traffic spikes, frequent content updates, to prioritize fast loading on all devices, and to exceed accessibility standards.
+- prioritize fast loading on all devices
+- exceed accessibility standards

 In order to meet these goals we use WordPress as a headless CMS so that content editors can use a familiar, feature-rich authoring environment while giving engineers full control over code that executes in production.
 Content is consumed from the WordPress API on change by a serverless function that writes it directly to github and kicks off our static site generator.
-This builds the latest version of the full site we can host on the cheapest, easiest to secure and manage, and most easily scalable cloud service.
-The headless WordPress -> Static Site Generator architecture provided extra confidence in stability immediately when the site received more traffic than anticipated, moving past 100,000 concurrent users right after launch.
+This builds the latest version of the full site.

+More info on <a href="https://www.sanity.io/blog/headless-cms-explained">headless architecture</a>

-We use web components for client-side interactivity and serverless functions for data retrieval APIs.
-Writing our own web components and using other low dependency web components allow us to keep the client-side code bundle small so the site works well on low-end phones.
-Running APIs in serverless functions lets them scale up and down by default and let us offload all hardware and software configuration to the cloud vendor.
+We use web components for client-side interactivity.
+Using web components allow us to keep the client-side code bundle small so the site works well on low-end phones.

+We use serverless functions for data retrieval APIs.
+Running APIs in serverless functions lets them scale up and down to 0 by default and lets us offload all hardware and software configuration to the cloud vendor.

 ## Cloud hosting